-A few months back, VLC Media Player got Chromecast support and 360-degree video views.
+VLC Media Player now boasts Chromecast support and 360-degree video views.
 It’s just another tiny notch on the popularity of the open source player which can handle anything that you throw at it (as long as it’s a media file!).

 The Windows version of the player is closing in on 50 million downloads, and that’s discounting all the other platforms it can be installed on.
 Perhaps the secret to its longevity is the modular design which gives it a rich set of features.
 Today, let’s focus on the few “secret” features under the hood which you can use every day.